rhparker/AUTOdocker/README.md

 3. Make sure the Docker engine is running.
 If you installed Docker on a PC, it should be running (if it is not, or you get an error later, start Docker Desktop).
 If you installed Docker on a Mac, start Docker Desktop to get Docker engine running.

 4. Open a shell window (Terminal/iTerm on Mac, PowerShell on Windows).
 Change directories to the location of the git repository.
-Then run
+To start the Docker container and run a Jupyter notebook in it, run

         docker-compose up

-to start the Docker container and run a Jupyter notebook in it.

 5. Copy/paste the URL for the Jupyter notebook into your browser to start Jupyter (in Windows PowerShell, the Enter key copies what is selected; I don't know either).
 By default, Jupyter starts in directory where AUTO is installed.
 In Jupyter, change directories to the ``workspace`` directory.
 The  ``workspace`` directory mirrors the directory where you started Docker.
 Everything outside of that directory lives only inside the Docker container, and will be lost when the container is stopped.